The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Methodology

-From these maps we produce two simulation setups.
+We assume that the distribution of ISM He follows the one of ISM H, i.e. we compute the corresponding distribution assuming the number density of He to be a fraction of 11\% of $n_{\rm Tot}$.
+From these maps we produce two models.
 For the first one, from hereon referred to as the 2D model, we average over the selected sample maps to produce a reconstruction mean map.
-We interpolate this map from the reconstruction grid to a cylindrical grid $(r,\phi,z)$.
-To produce an axisymmetric model, we average the result over the azimuth $\phi$.
-The resulting 2D distribution is given on a grid with 128 grid points in the $r$ dimension and 65 grid points in the $z$ dimension.
-The grid spans from 0\,kpc to 20\,kpc in $r$ and from -4\,kpc to 4\,kpc in $z$.
-For the second setup, from hereon referred to as the 3D model, we interpolate the 20 samples directly onto the Cartesian simulation grid $(x,y,z)$.
-This grid is defined by 257 grid points in both $x$ and $y$ dimensions spanning the same range from -20\,kpc to 20\,kpc.
-The $z$ axis is identical to the one in the 2D model.
-As a result, both configurations possess the same resolution.
+We interpolate this map from the reconstruction grid to a cylindrical grid $(r,\phi,z)$ with the same resolution in $r$ as that of $x$ and $y$ in the original reconstruction grid, as well as the same resolution in $z$, and 720 grid points defining the $\phi$ axis.
+To produce an axisymmetric 2D model, we average the result over the azimuth $\phi$ and store the averaged value at the corresponding $(r,\phi,z)$ grid point for every $\phi$.
+The resulting distribution is then interpolated to a 3D Cartesian simulation grid.
+For the second setup, from hereon referred to as the 3D model, we interpolate the 20 samples directly onto the same Cartesian simulation grid $(x,y,z)$.
+The Cartesian simulation grid spans from -20\,kpc to 20\,kpc with 257 grid points in both $x$ and $y$ dimensions, and from -4\,kpc to 4\,kpc with 65 grid points in $z$.

+Given the multiple samples we study here, higher resolution setups become prohibitively expensive.
+To test the impact of the chosen spatial resolution, we investigate the differences between predictions using our default grid and a finer one, using twice the spatial-resolution (i.e. 513 grid points in $(x,y)$ and 129 grid points in $z$).
+We compare the simulated distributions of primary and secondary protons using both grids at the two main locations of interest for this work: Earth and the Galactic center.
+On the coarse grid, we find that the fluxes are on average higher by ~2.5\% without any changes to the spectral slope.
+Deviations are larger only at very localized gas clouds, raising to ~10\%, due to the shape of these clouds blurring out in the lower resolution.
+However, structures are not principally different.
+Thus the coarse grid proves sufficient for the purpose of this work.

-Both setups are illustrated in Fig \ref{totprot} where we show the resulting surface mass density ($\Sigma_\mathrm{Tot}$) of the reconstruction mean map and the uncertainty (e.g one standard deviation) computed over the samples, as well as the surface mass density of the 2D model map.
+Both models are illustrated in Fig \ref{totprot} where we show the resulting surface mass density ($\Sigma_\mathrm{Tot}$) of the reconstruction mean map and the uncertainty (e.g one standard deviation) computed over the samples, as well as the surface mass density of the 2D model map.